Research Associate Professor Emeritus of Archaeology

 Manhattan, KS 66506

-Brad Logan is an archaeologist specializing in Great Plains archaeology.
-A Research Associate Professor, he obtained his doctorate in anthropology with honors at the University of Kansas (1985) and his M.A. at the University of Nevada , Reno (1977).
-He has 38 years research experience in archaeology and has done field work in Colorado, Kansas, Missouri, Nebraska, Nevada, and Wyoming, as well as southern France and lower Austria.
+Brad Logan specializes in Great Plains archaeology and is Research Associate Professor Emeritus.
+He obtained his doctorate in anthropology with honors at the University of Kansas (1985) and his M.A. at the University of Nevada, Reno (1977).
+He has 45 years of research experience including field work in Colorado, Kansas, Missouri, Nebraska, Nevada, Wyoming, southern France and lower Austria.
 From 1985 to 2003 he was Director of the Office of Archaeological Research, Museum of Anthropology at the University of Kansas and from 1998 to 2003 was Senior Curator at KUMA.
-He has conducted more than 40 major research projects and numerous smaller projects in the Great Plains and Europe with support from the Army Corps of Engineers, Bureau of Reclamation, Department of Agriculture, Department of Defense, National Endowment for the Humanities, National Park Service, and Sigma Xi.
-His museum experience includes the curation of exhibits, direction of volunteer excavations, and many instances of public interaction through lectures, open houses, and workshops.
-He has served as president of the Association of Professional Archaeologists of Kansas (2003-2006), book review editor for Plains Anthropologist (2005-2009), on the Board of Directors of the Plains Anthropological Society (2009-2011), and is currently vice-president of the Nebraska Association of Professional Archeologists.
+He has conducted more than 40 major research projects and many smaller projects in the Great Plains and Europe with support from the Army Corps of Engineers, Bureau of Reclamation, Department of Agriculture, Department of Defense, National Endowment for the Humanities, National Park Service, and Sigma Xi.
+His experience includes the curation of museum exhibits, direction of volunteer excavations, and public education through numerous lectures, open houses, and workshops.
+He has served as president of the Association of Professional Archaeologists of Kansas (2003-2006), book review editor for Plains Anthropologist (2005-2009), on the Board of Directors of the Plains Anthropological Society (2009-2011), and as vice-president of the Nebraska Association of Professional Archeologists (2012-2014).

-Dr. Logan's teaching experience includes such courses as Introduction to Archaeology, Environment and Archaeology, North American Archaeology, and Laboratory Techniques in Archaeology.
-He is coordinator of the anthropology program's Museology Internship course.
+Dr. Logan's teaching experience includes such courses as Introduction to Archaeology, Environment and Archaeology, North American Archaeology, and Archaeological Laboratory Methods.
+From 2009 to 2019 he was coordinator of the anthropology program's Museology Internship course.
 He has served on many doctoral and master's graduate committees and often guided undergraduates through Independent Reading and Research projects on a variety of archaeological topics.
-Since 1986, he has directed fourteen sessions of the Kansas Archaeological Field School (KAFS), a summer research and educational endeavor.
-The KAFS focuses on his interest in prehistoric, ceramic-age (ca. AD 1-1500) cultures in the central Great Plains.
+From 1986 to 2016, first at KU and subsequently at KSU, he directed sixteen sessions of the Kansas Archaeological Field School, a summer research and educational endeavor that focused on his interest in ceramic-age (ca. AD 1-1500) cultures in the central Great Plains.
 His research reflects a broad interest in culture history and process, settlement-subsistence practices, spatial analysis, and environmental archaeology (geoarchaeology, zooarchaeology).
-Through his research projects, Dr. Logan provides KSU students with the opportunity to gain experience in archaeological field and laboratory work.
-He mentors students in the analysis of recovered data and the presentation of their results at conferences and in published articles.
+Through his research projects, Dr. Logan provided KSU students with the opportunity to gain experience in archaeological field and laboratory work.
+He mentored students in the analysis of recovered data and the presentation of their results at conferences and in published articles.

 Book chapters and encyclopedia entries: